 This article outlines the security clearance appeals process for those applying for clearances with the Central Intelligence Agency (CIA).
 As we have discussed in other blog articles, the U.S. Government security clearance process is not run by one federal agency.
 The clearance appeals process generally falls into 2 main groups, those run by the Intelligence Community (IC) and those run by the Department of Defense (DoD).
 That said, each federal agency has their own internal security clearance process with its own nuances.

 In addition to security clearances processed by the CIA, many other federal agencies maintain their own procedures and personnel that process their own security clearance decisions for federal employees (e.g. DOD, NGA, NRO, DOJ, etc).
 It is important to be familiar with each process when appealing an adverse security clearance decision.
 This article focuses on security clearance appeals for government contractors at the CIA.

-The Clearance Process at the CIA
+The Clearance Process at the CIA for Contractors

 The security clearance process at the CIA is fairly different than the one utilized for DoD employees, but based on the same underlying clearance principles.
 The following are the normal steps in the security clearance review process for those seeking to obtain or retain a CIA security clearance when faced with security concerns.
 The CIA security clearance process is managed by their clearance appeals office.
 Employees have the right to counsel before the CIA during the stages of the security clearance appeals process.